 - Record everything in your log book.

-- Once you pass, smile for the camera (licence photo) and pay the fee for your Ps.
+If you pass, smile for the camera (licence photo) and pay the fee for your Ps.
 Congratulations you're road ready!

-Please note: From 9 October 2017, the Department of Transport will introduce a re-sequence which will require learner drivers to complete the Hazard Perception Test (HPT) before the Practical Driving Assessment (PDA).
+Please note: From Department of Transport website., the Department of Transport has introduced a re-sequence which requires learner drivers to complete the Hazard Perception Test (HPT) before the Practical Driving Assessment (PDA).
 In addition applicants must be 17 years of age or older and have completed 50 hours of supervised driving, including five hours of supervised night-time driving, before being eligible to attempt the PDA.
-For more information visit the Department of Transport website.
+For more information visit the

 Provisional Licence (P-Plates)